anjalibansal28/PS1/README.md

 #### Download repository
 - git clone https://github.com/anjalibansal28/PS1

-#### Setting up the Terminal
+#### Activate the Virtual Envrionment
 - Go to command prompt and navigate to the project folder using command - cd <path>

-#### Activate the Virtual Envrionment
-- On the command prompt run .\venv\Scripts\activate
+- Run .\venv\Scripts\activate

 #### Install python libraries
 On the command prompt after activating the venv, run the below commands -